 Within the framework of the existing system of party rule, however, a variety of changes are possible.
-During the next decade, for example, a leader who exercised power far in excess of that wielded by Brezhnev or Khrushchev could emerge.
+During the next decade, for example, a leader who would exercise power far in excess of that wielded by Brezhnev or Khrushchev could emerge.
 Such a development (perhaps a 20 percent possibility) could result from frustration with the lack of clear national direction, a perception that more discipline is needed in the party and society, and a confluence of serious domestic and international problems.
 Although no leader who succeeds Brezhnev will initially have such authority, the time required for his consolidation of power could be far shortened by a shared sense of urgent national tasks.
 The emergence of such a leader, less constricted by the need for consensus, would make major policy shifts and changes much more likely.
-Domestic policies probably would take an authoritarian turn, but external policies could range from highly aggressive to pragmatic.
+Domestic policies probably would take an authoritarian turn, but external policies would depend as well on other internal and external factors and thus could range from highly aggressive to pragmatic.